rctl/software-development-rules/README.md

 [4] Always serve over HTTPS

 > There are really no excuses for not using TLS.
 Make sure all of your requests are served securely.

+[5] Release them resources

+> Properly releasing resources and closing network connections in a controlled manner should always be taken care of.

+[6] Sleep while true

+> When blocking a thread with a while(true){} add a sleep to avoid excess CPU usage